 - To serve, carve the lamb surround with the vegetables.

 - Meanwhile, tip any excess fat out of the roasting tin.
-Pour the lamb juices and those lovely crispy bits of lamb and vegetables into a saucepan.
+Then pour the lamb juices and those lovely crispy bits of lamb and vegetables into a saucepan.

-- Add the stock and bring to the boil, stirring.
-Simmer for 2-3 minutes then check the seasoning.
+- Add the stock and bring to a boil, stirring, simmer for 2-3 minutes, then check the seasoning.